oyvinddenvik/rpm-controller/README.md

 # rpm-controller
-A Arduino project to RPM control a DC motor with encoder
+An Arduino project to RPM control a DC motor with encoder